markatou/Partial-APSI/README.md

 2. The Parital-APSI protocol from Falzon and Markatou (PoPETS 2025)
 3. The APSI protocol from Emiliano De Cristofaro and Gene Tsudik (Financial Crypto 2010)

-The third protocol is implemented for comparison.
+The third protocol is re-implemented for comparison.

 # Getting Started